U.S.-Portugal soccer match sets U.S. viewing records on ESPN, Univision

 Sunday's match became the highest-rated soccer match ever in the United States, edging out the 1999's Women's World Cup final of USA vs. China, where 18 million people tuned in to watch on Disney's broadcast network ABC.

-The game also attracted 6.5 million viewers for Spanish language broadcaster Univision, making it the most viewed U.S. World Cup match in the network's history, and beating last Monday's U.S.-Ghana game which garnered 4.8 million viewers.
+The game also attracted 6.5 million viewers for Spanish language broadcaster Univision [UVN.UL], making it the most viewed U.S. World Cup match in the network's history, and beating last Monday's U.S.-Ghana game which garnered 4.8 million viewers.

 The next match for the United States vs. Germany will air Thursday at 11:30 am Eastern on ESPN.